Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-technical-guide.md

 The `Applicant` subform contains two fields: `Name` with field ID `name` and `Annual Income` with ID `annualincome`.
 The `Property` subform also contains two fields: `Age of property` with ID `age` and `Address of property` with ID `address`.

 Without a specified UI schema, these are listed as one field per row by default.
-To use Entando’s implementation of a Grid layout, users have to provide a UI schema with details about each field.
+To use Villanova’s implementation of a Grid layout, users have to provide a UI schema with details about each field.
 For example, to achieve a layout that looks like this (fields are marked with brackets):

     +----------------------------------------------------------------------------+